feedbackward/chainrob/README.md

-# Robust gradient descent via back-propagation: A Chainer-based tutorial
+# chainrob: robust gradient descent via back-propagation, a Chainer-based tutorial

 Here in this small repository, we provide a working example of a straightforward way to implement "robust gradient descent" learning algorithms for almost any neural network architecture using <a href="https://chainer.org/">Chainer</a>.